authrocket/authrocket-ruby/README.md

 [AuthRocket](http://authrocket.com/) provides Auth as a Service, making it quick and easy to add signups, logins, a full user management UI, and much more to your app.

 This gem works with both Rails and plain Ruby.
-It will auto-detect Rails and enable a couple Rails-specific features as appropriate.
+It will auto-detect Rails and enable Rails-specific features as appropriate.

 ## Usage